 Art and design stimulates creativity and imagination.
 It provides visual, tactile and sensory experiences and a special way of understanding and responding to the world.
 It enables children to communicate what they see, feel and think through the use of colour, texture, form, pattern and different materials and processes.
 Children become involved in shaping their environments through art and design activities.
 They learn to make informed judgements and aesthetic and practical decisions.

 History lessons are designed to stimulate the children’s interest and understanding about the lives of people who lived in the past.
 We aim to teach children to understand how events in the past have influenced our lives today.
 Led by questions, we teach children to investigate past events and through this to develop the skills of enquiry, analysis, interpretation, evaluation and problem solving.
+We use resources from the Lancashire Library which includes topic boxes filled with a wealth of artefacts.

 Design & Technology (DT)